netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 The IP address is usually pre-populated in Netzero, but if not, it should be listed with your other home network devices at your Wi-Fi access point or home router.

 The default password consists of the **last five characters** (letters or numbers) of the Gateway password, which is printed on a label behind the Gateway door or Powerwall+ cover.
 For Tesla Gateway 2 systems, the label will say "Password" and the full password will consist of ten characters, of which you will only use the last five (note: this label is different from the label that contains the part number and serial number).
-For Tesla Gateway 1 systems, the password will be the last five characters of the serial number (note: see the Gateway 1 Password Reset Requirement section below for recent changes).
+For Tesla Gateway 1 systems, Tesla no longer provides diagnostics access.
 For details, see Tesla's documentation on [Connecting to Tesla Gateway and Powerwall+
 ](https://www.tesla.com/support/energy/powerwall/own/connecting-network).

 ## Access